Jun 12, 2024

 Arch Linux now provides multiple choices for the initramfs. mkinitcpio has been the historical and still default choice today, but it is also possible to use dracut or booster. dracut supports making an UKI image directly, and there is systemd-ukify that can make an UKI image from separate kernel and initramfs.
 However, this article will focus on mkinitcpio.

-Making the install
+Making the installation

 mkinitcpio

-On your existing system, or on a system at the boot loader phase of the install, we will need to configure mkinitcpio to write to an UKI image.
+On your existing system, or on a system at the bootloader phase of the installation, we will need to configure mkinitcpio to write to an UKI image.
 Ensure the mkinitcpio package is installed.
 Then, we will edit the preset file for mkinitcpio, located at /etc/mkinitcpio.d/linux.preset (or a similar name depending on your kernel flavour of choice like linux-lts.preset).
 Disable the classical initramfs generation by commenting the default_image and fallback_image options, then enable UKI generation by uncommenting the default_uki and fallback_uki options.
 Ensure the paths are correct.
 For a UEFI boot partition mounted at /boot/efi:

 default_uki="/boot/efi/EFI/Linux/arch-linux.efi"